Black on white: The amazing life of the simple barcode | DW | 14.02.2020

 In its simplest form his barcode is a one-dimensional set of 30 black vertical lines and 29 white spaces of varying thickness — in all 59 black and white bars.
 The lines represent numbers, which were printed underneath.
 Each pattern contains 95 bit of binary code and are matched to information in a database.

-The simplest barcodes are divided into sections for a manufacture's code and one for the individual product code.
+The simplest barcodes are divided into sections for a manufacturer's code and one for the individual product code.
 The numbers correspond to the black lines, which vary by thickness and spacing

 The original barcode slowly left the grocery store and was adopted by many different industries.
 It also morphed into many different sizes.